 In theory this should be an easy dish to make since its just potato fries but while you are in Spain try your best to avoid places that make this traditional tapas dish with store bought potatoes and sauces.
 Patatas Bravas are best made with hand cut potatoes and topped with a spicy bravas sauce or occasionally, alioli.
 Naturally they are best eaten at a tapas bar, to be more specific have it at Bar Tomas de Sarria – where you can enjoy a truly homemade plate of Patatas Bravas.

 4. JAMON IBERICO

-Jamon Iberico’s fame is already passed beyond the borders of Iberia.
+Jamon Iberico’s fame has passed beyond the borders of Iberia.
 Also known as Iberian ham, Jamon Iberico is a type of cured ham geographically indicated and regulated by EU.
-This special ham is generally made with black Iberian pigs, other types of pigs are controlled and strictly followed by the regulations.
+This special ham is generally made from black Iberian pigs.
 There are four grades of Jamon Iberico: Black, red, green and white.
-Black label has the highest quality which is also known as “de bellota”.
-You will see jamon everywhere around Barcelona but don’t forget that grades are not the same.
-This version will light melt in your mouth while eating and won’t be chewy.
-Try Jamon Iberico from different regions at Riserva Iberica – a whole tasting of delicious cured meat is waiting for you there.
+The Black label has the highest quality which is also known as “de bellota”.
+This version of ham is not chewy and will melt in your mouth while you are eating it.
+Try Jamon Iberico from different regions at Riserva Iberica – delicious cured meat is waiting for you there.